duksctf/duksctf.github.io/_posts/2019-04-13-PlaidCTF2019-rusad.md

 ---

-*RSA encrypted flag and prime inveses are given*
+*RSA encrypted flag and prime inverses are given*

 <!--more-->